 Honesty is the best policy

-It might be a touchy subject, but if you’re facing a challenging situation with those involved in your business, then let them know.
+It might be a touchy subject, but if you’re facing a challenging situation you should let those involved in your business know.
 You’re far more likely to have a genuine discussion that can move your company forward if you openly discuss the problem.
 Allowing it to continue will only leave your employees and management board feeling disgruntled.
 They’re part of the vision too and letting them have their voice may bring new ideas to the table.
 Remember, the most creative idea can come from the least expected source.

 Optimise and re-engineer

 If something’s outdated, drop it.
 Don’t hold on to relics from the past just because everyone is comfortable with them.
 Look into researching new and efficient alternatives.
 The market doesn’t stay still, and if you want to remain a competitor, you can’t afford to stand still either.
-For example, if your business is data heavy, try replacing good-old spreadsheets with a central database.
+For example, if your business stores a lot of data and information on clients, try replacing good-old spreadsheets with a central database.
 It allows for more effective collaboration, better access to information, improved version control and more sophisticated reporting, leaving you wondering why you didn’t make the switch earlier.

 Even small measures can add up to make a difference, and they are often practical measures that can be easily done.
 For example, switching to double paned windows or tightening seals around old ones can save you money on heating and air conditioning.
 Allowing your staff to work from home can lower your office costs as only a few staff need to be onsite.
 Not all of these measures will be obvious though: it’s all about escaping the cage of conventional methods and using lateral thinking.
 The best way to find places to save money is by looking through audits at the end of the year.
 Our audit service can allow you to pinpoint and block the holes that money is leaking through.